(This guide is constantly updated. Please check back frequently.)

-- The number of a table and its corresponding caption must be typed ABOVE the table.
+- The table number and its corresponding caption must be typed ABOVE the table.
 Use Arabic numbers and single space the caption.

-- The number of a figure and its corresponding caption must be typed BELOW the figure.
+- The figure number and its corresponding caption must be typed BELOW the figure.
 Use Arabic numbers and single space the caption.

 - The figure caption must appear on the same page as the figure; the figure may be reduced